dart-lang/language/working/0546-patterns/patterns-feature-specification.md

     to have primitive equality for flexibility.
 In map patterns where the keys don't have primitive equality, it is possible to have redundant keys and the compiler won't detect it.*

+*   There is more than one `...` element in the map pattern. *It can appear anywhere in the map, but there can only be zero or one.*

+*   The `...` element is not the last element in the map pattern.

+### Rest patterns

+Like lists, map patterns can also have a rest pattern.
+However, there's no well-defined notion of a map "minus" some set of matched entries.
+Thus, the rest pattern doesn't allow a subpattern to capture the "remaining" entries.

+Also, there is no ordering to entries in a map, so we only allow the `...` to appear as the last element.
+Appearing anywhere else would send a confusing, meaningless signal.

+In practice, this means that the only purpose of `...` in a map pattern is to allow matching a map that contains extra entries, while ignoring those entries.
+By default, a map pattern only matches if the map's length is exactly the same as the number of entry subpatterns.
+Adding a `...` element allows the map pattern to match if the map's length is *at least* the number of (non-rest) entry subpatterns (and all of those subpatterns match).

 ### Record pattern